Is Your Real Estate Agent Pulling Weight?

 The simple fact is that the real estate industry has changed rapidly over the past 15 years.
-While brand names, yard signs and newspaper ads used to make up a complete marketing effort for a property, that same approach is simply not enough now.
-To get the best result for your home sale, you need to make sure that a real estate agent is exploring all possible avenues in working to sell your property.
+While brand names, yard signs, and newspaper ads are used to make up a complete marketing effort for a property, that same approach is simply not enough now.
+To get the best result for your home sale, you need to make sure that a real estate agent is exploring all avenues in working to sell your property.

 Is Your Agent Getting the Job Done?

-As more and more prospective home buyers use the Internet and other non-traditional means to research new homes, those that better adapt to those changes will be better suited to pursue every avenue available to sell your home.
+As more prospective home buyers use the Internet and other non-traditional means to research new homes, those that better adapt to those changes will be better suited to pursue every avenue available to sell their home.
 This scope of service should be one of the first things you ask about when interviewing a real estate agent as it will have a direct impact on the quality of your home sale.

 One thing to keep in mind as you go through the process of selecting a real estate agent is that every real estate agent is in competition with every other real estate agent in your area.
-If the one you interview does not offer virtual tours or full web-based marketing effort, there will of course be one that does.
+If the one you interview does not offer virtual tours or a full web-based marketing effort, there will of course be one that does.

-The Internet is a prime resource for marketing and making sure that your realtor has at least some amount of web presence to put a leverage on your transaction.
+The Internet is a prime resource for marketing and making sure that your realtor has at least some amount of web presence to put leverage on your transaction.
 Having your property online and available for web-savvy home buyers can generate additional interest in your home and potentially reach farther than newspaper ads in your local publication and an MLS listing.

 Pulling the Weight for You